7 Wedding Colour Palettes That Will Define 2026

 Don't start with colours you "like."
 Start with three questions:

 • What season are you getting married?
 Spring and summer open up pastels and bold brights.
 Fall and winter call for jewel tones, berries, and earth tones.
+The season is your first filter — not the last.

 • What does your venue look like?
 A rustic barn wants different colours than a downtown ballroom.
 Work with your space, not against it — the venue is your biggest visual element.
+I ask every couple to send me a photo of their empty venue before we have the palette conversation, because the venue tells me what it wants.

 Your palette sets the tone for every vendor decision that follows — florals, linens, stationery, bridesmaid dresses, even lighting.
 Getting this right early saves you time, money, and so much decision fatigue down the road.
+I've seen couples who chose their palette on their first planning call sail through every subsequent vendor conversation because the palette was their north star.
+Every decision pointed back to it.

 Want help building your wedding palette?
 Book a free consultation — I'd love to help you match colours to your venue, your season, and your vision.
 This is one of my favourite parts of planning, and I could talk about it for hours.

-Colour PalettesWedding Trends2026OntarioDesign
+Colour PalettesWedding Trends2026DesignInspiration

 About the Author